Warnings for Besponsa

 In the BESPONSA arm, the most common causes of post-HSCT non-relapse mortality included VOD and infections.
 Five of the 18 VOD events that occurred post-HSCT were fatal.
 In the BESPONSA arm, among patients with ongoing VOD at time of death, 6 patients died due to multiorgan failure (MOF) or infection (3 patients died due to MOF, 2 patients died due to infection, and 1 patient died due to MOF and infection).

-Monitor closely for toxicities post-HSCT, including signs and symptoms of infection and VOD [see Hepatotoxicity, Including Hepatic Veno-Occlusive Disease (VOD) (Also Known As Sinusoidal Obstruction Syndrome), Myelosuppression].
+Monitor for toxicities post-HSCT, including signs and symptoms of infection and VOD [see Hepatotoxicity, Including Hepatic Veno-occlusive Disease (VOD) (Also Known As Sinusoidal Obstruction Syndrome), Myelosuppression].

 Myelosuppression

-Complications associated with myelosuppression (including infections and bleeding/hemorrhagic events) were observed in patients receiving BESPONSA [see ADVERSE REACTIONS].
-Infections, including serious infections, some of which were life-threatening or fatal, were reported in 79/164 patients (48%).
-Fatal infections, including pneumonia, neutropenic sepsis, sepsis, septic shock, and pseudomonal sepsis, were reported in 8/164 patients (5%).
-Bacterial, viral, and fungal infections were reported.
+Complications associated with myelosuppression (including infections and bleeding/hemorrhage) occurred in patients receiving BESPONSA [see ADVERSE REACTIONS].
+Infections, including serious infections, some of which were life-threatening or fatal, occurred in 79/164 patients (48%).
+Fatal infections, including pneumonia, neutropenic sepsis, sepsis, septic shock, and pseudomonal sepsis, occurred in 8/164 patients (5%).
+Bacterial, viral, and fungal infections occurred.

 Monitor complete blood counts prior to each dose of BESPONSA and monitor for signs and symptoms of infection, bleeding/hemorrhage, or other effects of myelosuppression during treatment with BESPONSA.
 As appropriate, administer prophylactic anti-infectives and employ surveillance testing during and after treatment with BESPONSA.
-Management of severe infection, bleeding/hemorrhage, or other effects of myelosuppression, including severe neutropenia or thrombocytopenia, may require dosing interruption, dose reduction, or permanent discontinuation of BESPONSA [see DOSAGE AND ADMINISTRATION].
+Based on the severity of myelosuppression, reduce dose, temporarily withhold, or permanently discontinue BESPONSA [see DOSAGE AND ADMINISTRATION].

 Infusion Related Reactions

-In the INO-VATE ALL trial, infusion related reactions were observed in patients who received BESPONSA.
-Infusion related reactions (all Grade 2) were reported in 4/164 patients (2%).
+BESPONSA can cause infusion related reactions.
+In adult patients in the INO-VATE ALL trial, infusion related reactions occurred in patients who received BESPONSA.
+Infusion related reactions (all Grade 2) occurred in 4/164 patients (2%) [see ADVERSE REACTIONS].
 Infusion related reactions generally occurred in Cycle 1 shortly after the end of the BESPONSA infusion and resolved spontaneously or with medical management.

 Premedicate with a corticosteroid, antipyretic, and antihistamine prior to dosing [see DOSAGE AND ADMINISTRATION].